puranik3/telstra-mern-stack-aug-2020/README.md

 ## JS
 - Object.seal(), Object.freeze(), Object.defineProperty()
-- How to define statis member functions of a class
+- How to define static member functions of a class
 - Concept of mixins in JavaScript

 ## References